liberapay/liberapay.com/README.md

 ### CSS and JavaScript

 For our styles we use [SASS](http://sass-lang.com/) and [Bootstrap 3](https://getbootstrap.com/).
 Stylesheets are in the `style/` directory and our JavaScript code is in `js/`.
-Our policy for both is to have as little as possible of them: the website should be almost entirely usable without JS, and our CSS should leverage Bootstrap as much as possible instead of containing lots of custom rules that would become a burden to maintain.
+Our policy for both is to have as little as possible of them: The website should be almost entirely usable without JS, and our CSS should leverage Bootstrap as much as possible instead of containing lots of custom rules that would become a burden to maintain.

 We compile Bootstrap ourselves from the SASS source in the `style/bootstrap/` directory.
 We do that to be able to easily customize it by changing values in